(Photo by Jared Rice)

 We will begin by changing the way you see a negotiation so that you learn not to fear the interaction but look forward to engaging in it to solve challenging issues and problems.
 Traditionally, people have thought of negotiation as two parties who have stated their positions and are now competing to find ways to get the other party to give up more to get to a deal.

-Deal Whisperers know that positional negotiation, if the parties reach agreement, usually results in both parties having sub-optimal results: neither side is truly satisfied with the outcome.
-A positional negotiator becomes so focused on trying to “win” for his side or break the other party’s bottom line that the opportunity to explore other value the parties might exchange is lost.
+Deal Whisperers know positional negotiation yields sub-optimal results; neither party is truly satisfied with outcomes.
+A positional negotiator becomes so focused on trying to “win” for his side or break the other party’s bottom line that the opportunity to explore other values the parties might exchange is lost.
 What is not always said, but is quite intuitive, is that if one party is forced or strongly coerced into agreement, they will work equally as hard after the fact to undermine and limit the full force and effect of the agreement they just signed.
-This typically occurs when the negotiation effort is defined as a process producing “winners” and “losers”.
+This typically occurs when the negotiation effort is defined as a process producing “winners” and “losers.”

-This blog will help you make better decisions by focusing on two words: prepare and aware.
-Being prepared and aware will allow you to tell the difference between a frustrated negotiator and a difficult negotiator.
+This blog will help you make better decisions by focusing on two words: prepare and be aware.
+When prepared and aware, you can differentiate frustrated from difficult negotiators.
 The difference between the two can surprise you, because often the difference is you.
 They are frustrated because you are the difficult negotiator!

 With research and training, you can think more deeply about your perceptions of people and their perceptions of you.
 And you will develop a focused way of listening, alert for words that may provide clues to the puzzles you are wrestling with at the table.

 Like improving any skill, there is no replacement for putting learning into practice.
 Reading this blog alone will not make you a Deal Whisperer.
-You have to apply what you read, a little bit at a time, to your own negotiations.
-The blog will provide ample examples and opportunity for others to share how these strategies and processes have been used successfully to give you confidence that you will succeed as well.
+You have to apply what you read, a little bit at a time, to your negotiations.
+The blog offers examples and chances to share successful strategies, boosting your confidence for achieving success.